 Since we are talking about colored pencils, we can’t ignore crayons, whose diameters are not the same as regular colored pencils.
 So, the diameter of colored pencils is not a one-size-fits-all measurement.

-What Is the Diameter of a Pencil Eraser?
+What is the Diameter of a Pencil Eraser?

 Erasers do not come in a one-size-fits-all size as well!
 Some pencil erasers can be about 5 millimeters in diameter, some can be 6 millimeters, and so on.
 Nowadays, there are pencil top erasers that come in different shapes.
 The shapes are so unique; probably you wouldn’t be able to measure the diameter.

 Pencil diameter can affect the comfort of your writing or drawing.
-If you are used to writing with a specific pencil, switching to a pencil with different diameter can make you feel uncomfortable.
+If you are used to writing with a specific pencil, switching to a pencil with a different diameter can make you feel uncomfortable.

 In this article, we talked about the diameter of a pencil.
 So, whenever you switch pencils and feel uncomfortable, you can measure the diameter yourself to see if there is anything wrong with the thickness.